 Day and night game drive

-Maasai people called this park ‘Serengeti’, meaning endless plains.
-The Serengeti speaks for itself and with good reason not only the migration of over 1 million wildebeest through its plains and woodlands but also unique landscapes and other spectacular wildlife.
+The Serengeti speaks for itself and with good reason not only the migration of over 1 million wildebeest through its plains and woodlands but also special views and other amazing wildlife.

 The park is located at an altitude between 1,100 and 2,000 meters with annual average rainfall ranging from 900 to 1,000 mm.
 Serengeti National Park, a world-renown, World Biosphere Reserve and World Heritage Site that has many attractions than any other national park in Africa.